E-Book Watermarking Gains Traction in Europe October 3, 2013Posted by Bill Rosenblatt in DRM, Europe, Publishing, United States, Watermarking.

 This court ruling won’t eliminate digital resale; if let stand, it will simply restrict it to content that copyright owners have given permission to resell — permission that will probably include say over pricing, timing, and other factors.
 This will complicate the lives of resellers, but it will ensure that digital resale doesn’t harm copyright holders.
 In other words, ReDigi has let the digital resale genie out of the lamp.
 It’s bound to happen, one way or another.

-Supreme Court Affirms First Sale in Kirtsaeng Case March 20, 2013Posted by Bill Rosenblatt in Law, United States.
+Supreme Court Affirms First Sale in Kirtsaeng Case March 20, 2013Posted by Bill Rosenblatt in Law, Libraries, United States.

 The copyleft was jubilant, and Big Media disgruntled, at the Supreme Court’s opinion on Tuesday in Kirtsaeng v.
 Wiley, a case about the first sale doctrine in US copyright law.
 First sale, known as “exhaustion” outside of the US, states that the publisher of a copyrighted work has no say or control in distribution of it after the first sale.
 The law says that if you have obtained a copy of a work legally, you can sell it, lend it, give it away, use it to line a birdcage, or anything else, without consent of the original publisher.